 Any other applicant qualifies for residency outside Ontario.

 Transcript/Registrar Statement Requirements

-Transcripts from Ontario universities and colleges ordered through OMSAS via an online transcript request will be accepted if OMSAS receives the request by the application deadline.
+We will accept transcripts from Ontario universities and colleges ordered through OMSAS via an online transcript request if OMSAS receives the request by the application deadline.

 If you attend/attended an Ontario university or college, you must use an online transcript request.

 In the event of a missing or late transcript, you will be required to provide evidence to McMaster University that you requested transcripts in a timely fashion.